Re-Decluttering: One Simple Maintenance Tool for Continued Peace and Clarity

 - You own only what you need and love, so your home, office, wardrobe, and everything else reflect your true identity.

 Wow!
 The progress is gradual, but unmistakable.
 The positive vibes you've created are infectious, energizing, and will help keep your new-found minimalism sustainable, so you never return to where you started.

-You've already made the hard decisions; now it's mostly a matter of putting things away.
+The good news is that you've already made the hard decisions, so now it's mostly a matter of putting things away.